Drakeyves/pstarter/DEVELOPMENT.md

 1. Check the build logs in the Vercel dashboard
 2. Ensure all environment variables are correctly set in the Vercel project settings
 3. Verify that the build command is correctly set to `npm run build`

+### Common Development Issues

+1. **Next.js Hot Reload Not Working**
+   - Try restarting the development server
+   - Check for syntax errors in your code

+2. **Prisma Client Generation Errors**
+   - Run `npx prisma generate` to regenerate the Prisma client
+   - Ensure your schema.prisma file is valid

+3. **Authentication Issues**
+   - Check that your NEXTAUTH_SECRET and NEXTAUTH_URL are set correctly
+   - Verify that your OAuth providers are configured properly

+## Getting Help

+If you're stuck on an issue:

+1. Check the project documentation
+2. Search for similar issues in the GitHub repository
+3. Ask for help in the team communication channels
+4. Create a detailed GitHub issue if it's a bug or feature request